tpoisot/CP-SDM/manuscript.typ

 Before discussing the spatial output of running the conformal model, it is worth considering why the thresholding step applied in *TK* is not really providing us with a set of certain presences and absences.
 When optimizing the threshold $tau$ above which a prediction $p_+$ from the non-conformal model is determined to be a presence, we establish a sort of certain presences and certain absences; indeed, the space covered by positive predictions is usually interpreted as the (potential) distribution of the species.
 But this prediction conveys a false sense of certainty, that has to do with the very nature of the threshold we optimize.
 By definition, the threshold is the value that finds the best balance between the false/true positive/negative cases on the validation data; this is in fact why the optimal threshold is the point closest to the corners of the ROC and PR curves indicating a perfect classifier #cite(<Balayla2020>).
 When a prediction $p_+$ gets closer to the threshold, a small perturbation to the environmental conditions locally could bring it on the other side of the threshold, and therefore flip the predicted class using the non-conformal classifier.
 Around the threshold is where we expect uncertainty to be the greatest.

 To bring these considerations into a spatial context: we expect the areas where the score for the present class are closer to the threshold (the limits of the predicted range of the species) to be the most uncertain.
 Importantly, this is true _both_ for areas that are inside the range (for which $p_+$ is just above the threshold) and for areas that are outside of it (for which $p_+$ is just below the threshold).
 CP is perfectly suited to solving this issue, by identifying the areas where one class is predicted, but the other class is also credible.
 In this section, we will project the areas with uncertain predictions, and compare the uncertainty quantified by the conformal model to the uncertainty derived from the ensemble model.

+> this is evidenced by the value of inefficiency getting closer to 2 (the maximum value, as the outcomes of the classification are either positive or negative).
+For values larger than $alpha approx 0.12$, there is a situation in which the inefficiency of the conformal prediction (which is to say, the average number of outcomes in the credible set) is less than one; this corresponds to a situation where some instances are impossible to assign to either outcome.

 == Identification of areas with uncertainty